-Clock Hour Program Attendance Policy
+Clock Hour Program Attendance Policy for Students Enrolled after January 29, 2024

 Cosmetology Diploma, Barbering Diploma, Hairstyling Certificate, and Esthetician Certificate program students are required to maintain a cumulative attendance rate of 80%.
 Students whose cumulative attendance rate drops below 80% will be advised at the end of each five-week session and placed on a level of attendance advising specific to their situation until the requisite attendance rate is achieved.
 Students will be offered the opportunity to improve their cumulative attendance during a period of four five week advisory sessions.
 Students who do not achieve an 80% attendance rate by the end of the fourth five-week session will be suspended from the program for a period of three months.
 Students may appeal any adverse action specific to the attendance policy to the Campus President or Director of Education.